COVID-19 Guidance - FAQs & Webinar Series

 For more information about our Medical Advisory Board, click here.

 We will continue to monitor developments closely with the support of our Medical Advisory Board and through information provided by Public Health England and bring you further updates on a regular basis.
-In the meantime, please keep safe, keep well and stay at home.

 Are you a Healthcare Professional looking for information on Dravet Syndrome?

 Visit our healthcare professional section for more resources, including information on common drug-drug interactions for Dravet Syndrome and COVID-19.Read More